Richard E. Cole: Death and burial

 Cole died in San Antonio, Texas, on April 9, 2019, at the age of 103.
 A memorial service for Cole was held at Joint Base San Antonio on April 18, the 77th anniversary of the Doolittle Raid.

 Cole was scheduled to be buried with full military honors at Arlington National Cemetery.
 Originally planned for August 2019, his burial was postponed to April 18, 2020, the 78th anniversary of the Doolittle Raid, but that was delayed by the COVID-19 pandemic.
 His family finally decided to have Cole buried along with his wife at Fort Sam Houston National Cemetery in San Antonio on September 7, 2021, his 106th birthday.

 Cole was posthumously promoted to Colonel at the ceremony at Joint Base San Antonio in September 2021.

 Family

-Cole was married to Lucia Martha "Marty" (Harrell) Cole, who died in 2003 at the age of 79, for 59 years.
+Cole was married for 59 years to Lucia Martha "Marty" (Harrell) Cole, who died in 2003 at the age of 79.
 They had five children and numerous grandchildren.